usamec/cntk-rs/README.md

 Only works with dense representations of vectors/matrices/tensors.
 Only works with ASCII strings for variable names and filenames.

-## Roadmap
+## What works

-* Figure out how to pass data in and out.
-Currently `Value::batch` for input and `Value::to_vec` should be enough.
-* Variable creation. - Some basics are there
-* Gradients. - Possible to do backward pass
-* Training simple feed forward net. - Possible.
+* Passing data in and out of computation.
+* Backpropagation.
+* Training fully connected feedforward, convolutional and recurrent network (have to test bidirectional though).
-* Save and load model. - Possible.
+* Saving and loading the model.
-* Training recurrent or seq2seq net. - Recurrences are possible.
-* Convnets. - Convolution and pooling are present
-* Code for most operations. (probably generated). - Almost all, except couple of helpers.
+* Code for most operations. - Almost all, except couple of helpers.

-* Write some meaningful examples. - Only in tests now.
+## Planned in future

+* Constant variable.
+* Demo of seq2seq model training.
+* Finish all operations.
+* Add more examples and documentation. (like seq2seq with word embeddings).
 * Catch all relevant C++ exceptions
 * Better build scripts.
 * Figure out whether we want NDArrayView or go directly from Rust data to Value and back.
+* Interop with some NDArray library.